madebydna/TestGSWebRuby/README.md

     `rails s`

     The 'thin' rails server should start up and start serving pages on port 3000

 8. Navigate to [http://localhost:3000/california/alameda/1-Alameda-High-School/](http://localhost:3000/california/alameda/1-Alameda-High-School/)
 and you should see a school profile page

+#### Getting more data
+  If you'd like to load more pages or see more data on your local machine you'll want to do either of the following steps:

+- Use mysqldump to selectively copy data from dev (instructions WIP)

+      __OR__

+- Run rake task to point your machine to the dev database (WIP)